The Limbaugh Institute for Advanced Conservative Studies, a thrill and a delight.

 If you want a short answer, why don't the Republicans do X?

-It's because they're afraid to death of being called racist by the ruling class.
+It's because they're afraid to death of being called racist by the ruling class and the ruling class media.

-Or shills for business or what have you.
+Or they're afraid to be called fundamentalist or shills for business or what have you.

-For the country class, seriously to contend for self-governance, the political party that represents it, will have to discredit not just such patent frauds as ethanol mandates, the pretense that taxes can control climate change, and the outrage of banning God from public life.
+For the country class seriously to contend for self-governance, the political party that represents it will have to discredit not just such patent frauds as ethanol mandates, the pretense that taxes can control climate change, and the outrage of banning God from public life.

 More important, such a serious party would have to attack the ruling class's fundamental claims to its superior intellect and morality in ways that dispirit the target and heartens one's own.

-Opponents who want electoral success are obliged to follow them.
+The Democrats having set the rules of modern politics, opponents who want electoral success are obliged to follow them.

-The question is, will the people that represent us have the guts to do so.
+The question is, will the people that represent us have the guts to do so?

-Suffice is suffice it to say, though, the ruling class's greatest difficulty, aside from being outnumbered, will be to argue against the grain of reality that the revolution it continues to press upon America is sustainable because it isn't.
+Suffice it to say, though, the ruling class's greatest difficulty, aside from being outnumbered, will be to argue against the grain of reality that the revolution it continues to press upon America is sustainable because it isn't.

 For its part, the country class's greatest difficulty will be to enable a revolution to take place without imposing it.